 Part of our role is to ensure that the voices of students, staff, parents and the local community are heard.
 You are welcome to contact us if you wish to know more about what we do and how we work to support and challenge the school.

-Good governance is important to the success of any organisation in fulfilling its purpose, and in the case of schools also ensuring that public money is being spent well.
+Good governance is important to the success of any organisation in fulfilling its purpose and also ensuring that public money is being spent well.
 The Trustees of Amery Hill come from different backgrounds including engineering, banking, retail and project management, as well as the civil service and education.
-We adhere to the Nolan principles for standards in public life and strive to use our skills and experience to make a positive and effective contribution to the school; working with the fantastic team at Amery Hill to ensure our students reach their full potential.
+We use the Nolan principles for standards in public life and strive to use our skills and experience to make a positive and effective contribution to the school; working with the fantastic team at Amery Hill to ensure our students reach their full potential.

 If you would like to raise any questions to the Trustees Board, or view the minutes of the FTB meetings, please contact us on the email below.

 Members and Trustees of the Academy Trust July 2023 - click here

 Members and Trustees of the Academy Trust September 2023 - click here

 Members and Trustees of the Academy Trust November 2023 - click here

 Register of Members and Trustees Business and Pecuniary Interests March 2023 - click here

 Register of Members and Trustees Business and Pecuniary Interests September 2023 - click here